orengoreng/vehicle_registration/README.md

 http://localhost:8080/swagger-ui.html#/
 ```

 If you want to access the h2 database memory, click this [link](http://localhost:8080/h2-console) to open the console for database query.
-See the User table to search for user info.

 ```shell
 localhost:8080/h2-console